jw782cn/RepoChat-200k/README.md

 4. **Token Limit**: Users can set a token limit to control the amount of information sent to the LLM, which can be useful for performance or cost considerations.
 5. **Chat Interface**: Users can interact with the LLM through a chat-style interface, allowing them to ask questions or request code generation based on the repository contents.
 6. **Streaming Output**: The LLM's responses are displayed in a streaming fashion, providing a more engaging and real-time user experience.

+Currently I only supported Openrouter.
+Planing to add more and refactor someday.

 ## Get Started